henry232323/CitizenId-passport-auth/README.md

 # passport-citizenid

-[Passport](http://passportjs.org/) strategy for authenticating with [CitizenID](https://citizenid.space/) using the OAuth 2.0 API with OpenID Connect.
+[Passport](http://passportjs.org/) strategy for authenticating with [Citizen iD](https://citizenid.space/) using the OAuth 2.0 API with OpenID Connect.

-This module lets you authenticate using CitizenID in your Node.js applications.
-By plugging into Passport, CitizenID authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+This module lets you authenticate using Citizen iD in your Node.js applications.
+By plugging into Passport, Citizen iD authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation